 - settlement policies said to benefit either a tribal elite or Māoridom alone, in a country where much mixing of peoples has occurred

-- other challenges for the Crown; for example in 2010 the tribunal began hearings on a claim by Ngāpuhi and other northern tribes which included the assertion that they had never ceded sovereignty under the treaty.
+- other challenges for the Crown; for example, in 2010 the tribunal began hearings on a claim by Ngāpuhi and other northern tribes which included the assertion that they had never ceded sovereignty under the treaty.

-Settlements needed to reflect many factors, including size of claimant groups and the nature and degree of treaty breaches.
+Settlements needed to reflect many factors, including the size of claimant groups and the nature and degree of treaty breaches.
 The Crown had found it difficult to negotiate final settlements without claimants knowing what other tribes were to obtain.
-In 1994 the government imposed a $1-billion fiscal cap on total settlements.
+In 1994 the government imposed a $1 billion fiscal cap on total settlements.
 There was universal opposition among Māori to the cap and it was soon officially dropped.
 However, by then Waikato–Tainui had signed its settlement, worth 17% of the total ‘fiscal envelope’ at 1994 values.
 Thereafter relativities remained informally in place and iwi whose settlements included relativity clauses were to receive extra resources if settlements exceeded the billion-dollar figure, as adjusted for inflation from 1994.